Attrition vs. Turnover: Key Differences You Need to Know

 Next, you need to calculate your turnover rate.
 Divide the number of employees who left your company within the period by your average number of employees—then multiply that number by 100.

 For example: Let’s say 10 employees left your business between January 1 and July 1.
-Your calculation would be:
+Keeping with an average employee count of 91, your calculation would be:

 Calculating your attrition rate builds on the previous two steps.
 You’ll start by finding the average number of employees you had during a given period, as well as the number who left.